witheflow/system/README.md

  3. Route the first track to each of the other two.

  After this setup, if you run ```python audioset_classfier.py``` in the ```scripts``` folder, you will be shown the classification for each of the two FX tracks in real time (you need to send audio through the first track)

- ## TODO
- [] MIDI control of reaper faders from python

- [] Swap classifier for something more meaningful

- [] Implement the logic for attenuating the faders